johnpranoy7/JFreeSBFL/readme.md

 - Jaccard Suspicion
 - Ochai Suspicion

-The data will be sorted in descending order based on the SBI Suspicion column.
+The data will be sorted in descending order based on the Tarantula, SBI, Jaccard and Ochai Suspicion column.

 ### Logging